Rethinking User Empowerment in AI Recommender System: Innovating Transparent and Controllable Interfaces: RESULTS

 \subsubsection{Data Management}

 Participants generally welcomed the \textbf{Data Type Weighting} as empowering.
-It let them suppress unwanted signals and emphasize preferred ones, particularly in contextual adjustments (e.g., increasing search history for focused tasks or decreasing social affiliation to reduce friends’ impacts) (seven participants).
-This feature was valued as a personalization tool rather than purely a privacy measure, encouraging experimentation and active "training" of the algorithm.
-Reactions were mixed: some expressed concerns and discomfort about \textit{"feeling objectified"} by granular distinctions (P10, P13), while some desired even finer controls, such as numeric scales (0-100) instead of intervals (P11, P18) and clearer explanations for why each data type affects recommendations (P10).
+P1 indicated that existing in-market settings are \textit{"too simplistic"} that based on coarse, binary cues, but now \textit{"it can have a specific weight."} Seven supplemented that this adjustment let them suppress unwanted signals and emphasize preferred ones, particularly in contextual adjustments (e.g., increasing search history for focused tasks, decreasing social affiliation to reduce friends’ impacts).
+This feature was valued as a personalization tool that encourages experimentation and active \textit{"training"} of the algorithm, rather than purely a privacy measure.
+However, P10 and P13 expressed concerns and discomfort about \textit{"feeling objectified"} by granular distinctions, and P13 raised the need for rethinking the categories to be \textit{"more natural to users,"} such as combining search history and interaction patterns since they are \textit{"highly related in practice."} Some participants desired even finer controls beyond our version to use numeric scales (0-100) instead of intervals (P11, P18).
+P10 also desired clearer explanations for why each data type affects recommendations.

-Relevant to data weighting, the \textbf{Data Usage \% Indicator} was seen as boosting transparency and particularly praised for making the effects of their adjustments tangible (four participants).
-Interest in this feature was split: some would actively check it (P16), while others doubted its notability and appeal (P5, P10, P11).
-Suggestions included using visual aids like bar charts for visualized clarity (P2, P11), proactive notifications triggered by user interactions (e.g., after "liking” content) to increase exposure without requiring manual clicking (P14), and periodic summaries (monthly/annual) to make insights more meaningful and shareable (P2).
+Relevant to data weighting, the \textbf{Data Usage \% Indicator} was praised for boosting transparency and making their adjustments tangible (four participants).
+P3 expressed that those indicators \textit{"are ways to understand myself and refresh my behaviors and preferences,"} especially when encountering confusing recommendations.
+Some participants said they would actively check it (P16) and suggested including more visual aids like bar charts to enhance the clarity of percentages (P2, P11).
+Yet, interest in this feature was split: some doubted its notability and appeal, as it may \textit{"feel troublesome"} by adding cognitive load beyond content browsing (P9).
+Lighter alternatives to increase exposure with less manual effort were proposed, such as pop-up breakdowns following user interactions (e.g., after they "like” a content) (P14) or periodic summaries (monthly/annual) that would make insights more meaningful and shareable (P2).